Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       *Type*: string
       The name under which this module should register its output.
       Task modules should use this as the name for their inputs in the HTML form.
       After filling out the corresponding input the provided input is available under this name as a Jinja variable.
-      This field is optional (yet it would be nonsensical to not use it for input modules).
+      This field is optional (yet you most likely want to set it if you want to use its output as a Jinja variable).
+      ChecklistFabrik will auto-generate names for missing fact names that *input modules* may use.
+All built-in input modules support auto-generated fact names.

     - **`value`**
       *Type*: any
       The saved value for the fact registered by this task of a previous run of this checklist.
       Usually this field is edited by `clf-play` and does not need to be edited manually.
       This field is optional.